Common loon: Feeding

 Fish account for about 80% of the diet of the common loon.
 It forages on fish of up to 26 cm in length, including minnows, suckers, gizzard shad, rock bass, alewife, northern pike, whitefish, sauger, brown bullhead, pumpkinseed, burbot, walleye, bluegill, white crappie, black crappie, rainbow smelt, and killifish.
 The young typically eat small minnows, and sometimes insects and fragments of green vegetation.
 The freshwater diet primarily consists of pike, perch, sunfish, trout, and bass; the saltwater diet primarily consists of rock fish, flounder, sea trout, herring, Atlantic croaker, haddock, and Gulf silverside.
 When there is either a lack of fish or they are difficult to catch, it preys on crustaceans, crayfish, snails, leeches, insect larvae, molluscs, frogs, annelids, and occasionally aquatic plant matter such as pondweed, roots, moss, willow shoots, seeds, and algae.
 It has also been known to eat ducklings.

 The common loon uses its powerful hind legs to propel its body underwater at high speed to catch its prey, which it then swallows head-first.
-If the fish attempts to evade the common loon, the bird chases it down with excellent underwater manoeuvrability due to its tremendously strong legs.
+If the fish attempts to evade the common loon, the bird chases it down with excellent underwater manoeuvrability due to its strong legs.
 Most prey are swallowed underwater, where they are caught, but some larger prey are first brought to the surface.
 It is a visual predator, so it is essential to hunting success that the water is clear.
 It normally dives 4 to 10 m, but has been recorded to dive up to 70 m.
 The average diving time is 42 seconds, but the maximum duration spent underwater is about 1 minute.